-The NSW Department of Planning, Industry and Environment (DPIE) is leading the development of the Camellia-Rosehill Place Strategy, in collaboration with Council, industry, the community and State agencies.
-Accordingly, DPIE has engaged Arcadis Australia Pacific (Arcadis) to undertake a review of the proposed scenario and the impact of the existing and future utilities, which includes a Utilities Implementation Report (this report) for the Precinct, which focuses on the servicing component of the master plan.
+The NSW Department of Planning and Environment (DPE) is leading the development of the Camellia-Rosehill Place Strategy, in collaboration with Council, industry, the community and State agencies.
+Accordingly, the DPE has engaged a range of technical services to determine opportunities and challenges at the site.
+These technical studies have informed the development of the place strategy and master Plan for the precinct.
+This Utility Implementation Report has been prepared by Arcadis Australia Pacific (Arcadis) to undertake a review of the proposed scenario and the impact of the existing and future utilities, which focuses on the servicing component of the master plan.
 This report is to identify demands the scenario will place on the existing infrastructure and to propose what augmentation will be required to meet these needs.